Salesforce SOQL from Microsoft Office

 5. Choose the table that you want to link and then choose OK.

-6. Choose the linked table in Microsoft Access, and then choose RETURN to work with the linked data.
+6. Choose the linked table in Microsoft Access, and then press Return to work with the linked data.

 Using the Salesforce ODBC driver to work with Salesforce data by using SOQL in a pass-through query: